Support Save the ChildrenDonate Now

 Save the Children increases children's access to education by building classrooms that meet government standards.
 This makes schools qualify as public schools and benefit from government support.
 We build schools in communities in exchange for a commitment from parents and the community to enroll all children.
 Save the Children also helps small communities manage education in light of decentralization and invest local resources for children's schooling.
 We also train teachers and help communities solve teachers' housing needs.
 Last year, 101 classrooms were built and equipped in Kolondièba, with a resulting increase in children's enrollment from 69 to 74 percent.
 In addition, we built five large wells equipped with hand-pumps and constructed 45 latrines for students.

 During the recent hunger crisis in the north, Save the Children distributed food to some 4,600 households.
 Supplemental food was provided to 22,500 children under age 5.
 We are now focusing on helping families reduce their vulnerability to hunger by improving their productivity and farming skills and helping them to manage their assets.
 In addition, Save the Children set up a food bank and a herd restocking project.
 We have mobilized and trained local groups — including women's groups — to create market gardens and created "cash-for-work" activities for women.
 Last year, our food security services benefited over 32,000 people, including nearly 14,000 children.
+Learn more about our response to the Sahel Hunger Crisis.

 Save the Children seeks to help civic organizations in the Koulikoro Region participate in community management of small village groupings.
 This helps to build the local capacity so that important activities such as health services, education, management of water resources, improvements to local agriculture and women's literacy groups are sustainable.
 Last year, our democracy and governance services benefited more than 4 million people, including more than 1.7 million children.